martfem13/Data_Analysis-A1/README.md

-This is a practice dataset I am working to get better with my datascience skills.
+This is a practice dataset I am working on to get better with my datascience skills.

 **FORD CAR PRICE PREDICTION ANALYSIS**
 DETAILS: